đź’Ş HealthyWeight

-Keto Diet for Beginners: Complete Guide 2026 – Full Keto Plan
+Keto Diet for Beginners: Complete Guide 2026

 The ketogenic diet—commonly called "keto"—has been one of the most discussed eating approaches for a decade.
 But beyond the hype, keto has genuinely strong evidence behind it for weight loss, blood sugar control, and certain neurological conditions.
 This guide cuts through the noise to give you a practical, science-based introduction to the ketogenic diet.